 She glanced around the quad.
 Fat chance.
 Everyone looked so preppy here.
 Even the losers had laughed their asses off at her.

 Of course, the purple hair was did make her a walking target.
 The purple contact lenses had nearly made the headmaster's head spin.

 What she was wearing didn't really matter.
 No-one's eyes ever made it past her hair.

 And her bizarre Irish accent didn't help at all.
 She had spent the first nine years of her life in Ireland, then moved to the USA.

-A bunch of cheerleaders walked past her, all bubbly and perfectly groomed, and so all-American that Taz wanted to hurl.
-A smiley blonde glanced at Taz, then whispered something.
+A bunch of cheerleaders walked past her, all bubbly and perfectly groomed, and so all-American that Terri wanted to hurl.
+A smiley blonde glanced at Terri, then whispered something.
 The rest of the group all looked pointedly at her, then laughed loudly.

 "What are you staring at, dude?"
 Portman asked.

 Fulton blinked, coming out of his daze.
 "Nothing."
 He and a few of the other Ducks were sitting under a tree, enjoying a few minutes of sun during lunch.

 Portman followed his friend's line of vision.
 "Cheerleaders?
 You're staring at cheerleaders?"